short, yes. Statistically speaking, you are several times

 presence, Paris is today arguably one of the safest tourist cities in

-Since the start of 2016, several cities in the
+In the past twelve months, several cities in the

-attack in Nice, on Bastille Day, was the worst atrocity in France in
+terror attack in Nice, on Bastille Day, 2016.
+It was the

 impressive police presence on the streets of Paris reassures Parisians